 The repelling action should last several hours.
 Before using this we were covered in mosquitos, and then after were not even touched by one.
 This oil works quite effectively and smells wonderful.

-If you cannot get access to all of these oils, the clove and eucalyptus oils are the main bug repelling oils.
+The clove and eucalyptus oils are the main bug repelling oils.
 The others help as well, but are more for fragrance and so that the eucalyptus doesn’t irritate the skin.

 I’ve dealt with my fair share of bugs, as you can see from this time when my garden plants were attacked.